SamirSengupta/app-gemini/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to TalentSync, please follow these steps:
+If you'd like to contribute to app-gemini-pro, please follow these steps:

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/your-feature-name`).